haugene/docker-transmission-openvpn/docs/tips-tricks.md

 Location: /UI/Dashboard
 ```

-#### Reach sleep or hybernation on your host if no torrents are active
+#### Reach sleep or hibernation on your host if no torrents are active
-By default Transmission will always [scrape](https://en.wikipedia.org/wiki/Tracker_scrape) trackers, even if all torrents have completed their activities, or they have been paused manually.
-This will cause Transmission to be always active, therefore never allow your host server to be inactive and go to sleep/hybernation/whatever.
+By default, Transmission will always [scrape](https://en.wikipedia.org/wiki/Tracker_scrape) trackers, even if all torrents have completed their activities, or they have been paused manually.
+This will cause Transmission to be always active, therefore never allow your host server to be inactive and go to sleep/hibernation/whatever.
 If this is something you want, you can add the following variable when creating the container.
-It will turn off a hidden setting in Tranmsission which will stop the application to scrape trackers for paused torrents.
-Transmission will become inactive, and your host will reach the desidered state.
+It will turn off a hidden setting in Transmission which will stop the application to scrape trackers for paused torrents.
+Transmission will become inactive, and your host will reach the desired state.
 ```bash
 -e "TRANSMISSION_SCRAPE_PAUSED_TORRENTS_ENABLED=false"
 ```